simpleanalytics/docs/_docs/36_legal/01_privacy.md

 We don’t transfer your visitors’ data outside of the EU.
 This includes no data transfer to the United States of America.

 The EU-US Privacy Shield Framework was invalidated by the Court of Justice of the European Union in the 2020 [“Schrems II”](https://iapp.org/news/a/the-schrems-ii-decision-eu-us-data-transfers-in-question/) decision.
-The invalidation of the Privacy Shield makes data transfer to the US risky and tricky compared to other countries..
+The invalidation of the Privacy Shield makes data transfer to the US risky and tricky compared to other countries.

-Ever since the start of our business in 2018, we have only relied on European service providers.
+Ever since we started our business in 2018, we have only relied on European service providers.
 This is a choice.
-The data we collect are not personal and do not fall under the GDPR.
+The data we collect is not personal and does not fall under the GDPR.
 It can be transferred anywhere with no legal issues.
-In fact, **we can lawfully transfer data to our customers located outside the EU**.
+In fact, we can lawfully transfer data to our customers located outside the EU.

 Are you coming from Google Analytics?
 Please read our blog post on the [differences between Google Analytics and Simple Analytics](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics).
-You can import your Google Anlaytics data into Simple Analytics.
+You can import your Google Analytics data into Simple Analytics.